The Best Acoustic Guitars for Travel

 You never know when you might run into other musicians on the road.
 Without a tuner, though, you might not be able to jam with them.

 Many of the guitars listed here come with an onboard ES-B pickup, which includes a tuner.
-But if your travel guitar doesn’t have a built-in tuner, a clip-on tuner is small, inexpensive, and will keep you in tune.
+But if your travel guitar doesn’t have a built-in tuner, a clip-on tuner like the Taylor Beacon is compact and makes it easy to stay in tune.
 The batteries last for years, and a bright LED screen lets you tune anywhere—even in the moonlit wilderness.
+Plus, it includes other key features like a built-in metronome, timer and even a flashlight.

 For longer holidays (especially when camping or road-tripping), you may want to restring your guitar sooner than you usually do.
 Dirt and grime can build up quickly when you play outdoors.

-A digital hygro-thermometer works by measuring the temperature and humidity of your environment.
+A digital hygrometer works by measuring the temperature and humidity of your environment.
 Because guitars perform optimally in 45-55% relative humidity, it’s crucial to monitor moisture levels.

 Take Your Music with You